jmgf2011/Getting-and-Cleaning-Data/README.md

 - Rearrange the rows names which were changed during the process.
 - Delete objects which will not be further used in order to release system memmory.
 - Create the directory 'tidy_data' and save 'tidy_data.txt' file.

+6. SOFTWARES AND VERSIONS :

+The current script was made using the following softwares and versions :

+- R for Mac OS X, Version 3.1.1 2014-07-11, R.app 1.65
+- RStudio for Mac OS X, Version 0.98.994
+- Mac OS X, Version 10.9.4